The-Wishlist-Co/docs/wishlistSvcAPI.md

 ### Ceate a wishlist

 Creates a new wishlist.
 This API requires wishlist request to be passed to API.
-Customer must be created before creating a wishlist.
+The Customer must be created before creating their wishlist(s).

 | Endpoint| ```/api/wishlists```|
 |-----------|---------------|
 | Method    | POST          |
 | Headers   | Content-Type: ```application/json``` <br> X-TWC-Tenant ```<tenant-key>``` <br> Authorization ```<tenant-access-token>```
 | How to get access token | [Tenant Authentication](authenticationsvcApi.md)|

 Sample Request:
 ```json